My Dad and I communicate through books. Every birthday and Christmas, without fail, we swap them as gifts.

 It’s about Colin and Chloe, who fall in love and get married, but then Chloe falls ill.
 As she becomes sicker, their whole lives start to reflect the sadness filling their happy little home – and even the kitchen mice start to get suicidal.

 The magic of this book is in the metaphors it uses to describe Colin and Chloe’s emotions, which are a jazz-speckled art form in themselves.
 Truly sad and wonderful in equal measure.
+And £2.99 on Amazon at time of writing!

 This book sat continually on my bedside table while I was away at university, and every time I came home I would dip into it.
 These short stories are brilliant – very funny, rather dark and extremely enjoyable.